AlexanderMaxRanabel/turium/README.md

+## The Intrepreter.py file contains an executable example unlike intrepreter.py in main branch

 ## Turium Programming Language

 Turium is a simple programming language inspired by Turing machines.
 The language consists of a set of instructions that manipulate a tape of symbols, similar to a Turing machine tape.
 The language has three types of instructions: move, write, and branch.